microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Update-MgGroup.md

             - `[Type <String>]`: Type of the credential.
 The values can be text, password.
         - `[PreferredSingleSignOnMode <String>]`: Specifies the single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
 The supported values are password, saml, notSupported, and oidc.
         - `[PreferredTokenSigningKeyEndDateTime <DateTime?>]`: Specifies the expiration date of the keyCredential used for token signing, marked by preferredTokenSigningKeyThumbprint.
-        - `[PreferredTokenSigningKeyThumbprint <String>]`: Reserved for internal use only.
-Do not write or otherwise rely on this property.
-May be removed in future versions.
+        - `[PreferredTokenSigningKeyThumbprint <String>]`: This property can be used on SAML applications (apps that have preferredSingleSignOnMode set to saml) to control which certificate is used to sign the SAML responses.
+For applications that are not SAML, do not write or otherwise rely on this property.
         - `[PublishedPermissionScopes <IMicrosoftGraphPermissionScope[]>]`: The delegated permissions exposed by the application.
 For more information see the oauth2PermissionScopes property on the application entity's api property.
 Not nullable.
 Note: This property is named oauth2PermissionScopes in v1.0.
           - `[AdminConsentDescription <String>]`: A description of the delegated permissions, intended to be read by an administrator granting the permission on behalf of all users.
 This text appears in tenant-wide admin consent experiences.
           - `[AdminConsentDisplayName <String>]`: The permission's title, intended to be read by an administrator granting the permission on behalf of all users.